HenryLoenwind/enderio-wiki/SAG-Mill.md

 The Main Output bonus of 150% is applied to all items.
 There is a 50% chance of doubling the entire output.

-The end result will be an average of 3 Diamonds per ore from the primary set, and 0.75 Diamonds per ore from the secondary Diamond, resulting in an average of 3.75 Diamonds per ore.
+The end result will be an average of 3 Diamonds per ore from the primary set, and 0.75 Diamonds per ore from the auxiliary Diamond, resulting in an average of 3.75 Diamonds per ore.
 For reference, Fortune III averages out to 2.20 Diamonds per ore, and a SAG Mill with no Grinding Ball would produce an average of 2.25 Diamonds per ore.